gabekiriakos/Nebulae/documentation/management.md

 Would you like to add these changes to your config files?
 [Yes/No]
 ```

 Although the Gentoo wiki [covers it](https://wiki.gentoo.org/wiki/Knowledge_Base:Unmasking_a_package), I personally find the easiest way to deal with this is to say `Yes`, run `etc-update`, select the newly updated config (typically option #1), and create an example file (typically option #5).
 Then, you should rename this new file to the name of the package you intend to install by running `mv /etc/portage/package.use/<example_file> /etc/portage/package.use/<new_name>`.
-If this has been done correctly, you should be able to install the package on the next attempt.
+Another alternative is to use a single file (`/etc/portage/package.use/<single_file>`) for all changes instead of separate ones.
+Once either of these steps has been done correctly, you should be able to install the package on the next attempt.

 Your default profile selected at the time of installation has some package restrictions by default.
 If the package you want to install throws an "accept" error, [`package.accept_keywords`](../etc/portage/package.accept_keywords) needs to be updated.